richardbizik/AstroLauncher/README.md

 # Always Overwrite the PublicIP setting in AstroServerSettings.ini
 OverwritePublicIP = True

+# Validate and possibly overwrite the PublicIP setting in AstroServerSettings.ini
+ValidatePublicIP = True

 # Enable/Disable showing server FPS in console.
 This will probably spam your console when playing are in your server
 ShowServerFPSInConsole = True